-- □ All bids must at least be advertised in the Government Tender Bulletin\and e-tender portal or the DFA and/or Volksblad. - □ Bids may also be advertised on the Provincial Government Bid Website, where possible. - Other media for publication may be used if considered beneficial to the Department, taking the cost aspect into account. - Bids must be advertised for at least 21 days before closing time, except in urgent cases when bids may be advertised for such shorter period as the Accounting Officer may determine. - 3.1 The following information must be clearly stipulated in an advertisement: - 3.1.1 The category of supplies, services or disposals involved as provided for in the Government Tender Bulletin. - 3.1.2 Sufficient detailed description of the requirement

-3.1.2 , including the contract period applicable.
+- All bids must at least be advertised in the Government Tender Bulletin or the DFA or Volksblad. - □ Bids may also be advertised on the Provincial Government Bid Website, where possible. - Other media for publication may be used if considered beneficial to the Department, taking the cost aspect into account. - Bids must be advertised for at least 21 days before closing time, except in urgent cases when bids may be advertised for such shorter period as the Accounting Officer may determine. - 3.1 The following information must be clearly stipulated in an advertisement: - 3.1.1 The category of supplies, services or disposals involved as provided for in the Government Tender Bulletin. - 3.1.2 Sufficient detailed description of the requirement, including the contract period applicable. - 3.1.3 The place of work, installation or delivery.